-Music can motivate you to work longer and harder, says David-Lee Priest, PhD, a health psychologist and researcher at London's Brunel University.
+Music can motivate you to work longer and harder, says David-Lee Priest, PhD, a psychologist and researcher at University of East Anglia, Norwich, England.

-If you're an elite athlete, or if you work out a very intense level (about 70%-80% of your aerobic capacity), you're already so into it that music may not give you as much of an edge.
+But if you're an elite athlete, or if you work out a very intense level, you're already so into it that music may not give you as much of an edge.

 Choosing Your Exercise Playlist

-Whatever musical style you favor, you might want to check the beats per minute (bpm) on an app
+Listen to anything you want.
+If you like, you can check the beats per minute (bpm) on an app.

-Karageorghis suggests choosing songs that mirror your heart rate, depending on the level of exercise.
+Choose songs that mirror your heart rate, depending on the level of exercise, Karageorghis suggests.

-For instance, he recommends slower songs that have tempos within the 80-90 bpm range, like "Stereo Heart" by Gym Class Heroes or "Twilight" by Cover Drive, when you're warming up or cooling down.
+For instance, he recommends slower songs that have tempos within the 80-90 bpm range, like "Stereo Hearts" by Gym Class Heroes or "Twilight" by Cover Drive, when you're warming up or cooling down.